-New England Patriots quarterback Tom Brady, as he’s done so many times in his career, led his team on a four-minute drive to set up a potential game-winning field goal by Stephen Gostkowski with 16 seconds left.
-As many fans headed for the exits, the Dolphins would pull off one of the wildest plays in NFL history, send their AFC East rivals home with a loss, and leave all of our mouths wide open in awe of what just happened.
+New England Patriots quarterback Tom Brady, as he'd done so many times in his career, led his team on a four-minute drive to set up a potential game-winning field goal by Stephen Gostkowski with 16 seconds left.
+As many fans headed for the exits, the Dolphins would pull off one of the wildest plays in NFL history, send their AFC East rivals home with a loss, and leave our mouths wide open in awe of what just happened.

-From his own 31-yard line, Dolphins quarterback Ryan Tannehill wound up and hit Kenny Stills with a pass, who then pitched it to DeVante Parker, who would lateral the football to running back Kenyan Drake.
-The field suddenly opened up, and the third-year running back out of Alabama turned in one of the wildest final plays you will ever see.
+From his own 31-yard line, Dolphins quarterback Ryan Tannehill wound up and hit wide receiver Kenny Stills with a pass, who then pitched it to DeVante Parker, who would lateral the football to running back Kenyan Drake.
+The field suddenly opened up, and the running back out of Alabama turned in one of the wildest final plays you will ever see.

 According to Elias Sports, the Miami Miracle is the longest game-winning score with no time left on the clock in the Super Bowl era.

 While it might not surpass the level of the Immaculate Reception, The Sea of Hands, or "The Catch," the Miracle in Miami was the greatest finish to an NFL game I've ever seen in my lifetime, and I don't know if another play will top the improbable nature of a nine-point underdog beating the NFL's greatest dynasty once again.

 With a win, New England could have clinched their 10th-straight AFC East title and their 16th-consecutive season with at least 10 wins.
 That wouldn't happen on December 9 on the Dolphins' watch, who have now beaten New England in five of the last six home games at Hard Rock Stadium in Miami Gardens.